orobix/quadra/docs/tutorials/tasks.md

 Most of these tasks have an associated evaluation task used for inference.
 ## Adding new tasks

-If your require the `pytorch-lightning` library, you can add a new task by extending the [`LightningTask`][quadra.base.LightningTask] class.
+If you require the `pytorch-lightning` library, you can add a new task by extending the [`LightningTask`][quadra.tasks.base.LightningTask] class.
 Otherwise, you can simply start implementing a new task by extending the `Task` class.